Roulette Strategies & Systems

 American writer Allan Wilson coined the phrase ‘Oscar’s Grind’ after meeting a roulette player whose system relied on roulette bets never getting too big – he simply grinds out a small win every day.
 Again it’s an even money, outside bets system that applies to European roulette for the beneficial player edge against the house.

 To play the Oscar’s Grind system you bet with £1 but then don’t increase your stake until you see a loss and subsequently increase your bet to £2.
-Your bets should stay at £2 until you’re in net profit at which point the bet should go back to £1, or, if there has been a series of loses and then a win increase to 3.
+Your bets should stay at £2 until you’re in net earnings at which point the bet should go back to £1, or, if there has been a series of loses and then a win increase to 3.

-Your aim is to make a profit of £1 after each run of bets – and that’s it.
+You could earn £1 after each run of bets – and that’s it.
 It’s not glamorous, but it is solid, and many players swear by this ‘safe and solid’ system to manage a gentle yet positive uplift in their bankroll.
 In practice an Oscar’s Grind game starting with a £100 bankroll would look something like this:

 Bet £1 and win: You are up £1 and keep wagering £1.
 This string wins so we start a new string from scratch.